 d) T, F

-Explanation: It is best suited to check multiple dimensions in least possible time.
+Explanation: It is best suited to check multiple dimensions in the least possible time.
 While measuring a bore it can reveal complete story of size, straightness, taper, bell mouth etc. It is independent of operator skill.

 8. In Back pressure type pneumatic gauge, there are two orifices.
 What is the relationship between upstream pressure of first orifice and pressure between two orifices?